bevacqua/dragula/readme.markdown

   copy: false,           // elements are moved by default, not copied
   revertOnSpill: false,  // spilling will put the element back where it was dragged from, if this is true
-  removeOnSpill: false   // spilling will `.remove` the element, if this is true });
+  removeOnSpill: false   // spilling will `.remove` the element, if this is true
+  delay: 0               // if you want to enable click event, recommend set delay to 100, });
 ```